lucywyman/slides/source/source/the-existential-tester.rst

 The Existential Tester
 ======================

-How to prioritize tests and assess risk
+How to Assess Risk and Prioritize Tests

 Roadmap
 -------